georchestra/georchestra/INSTALL.md

 * Installation:

         sudo apt-get install postgresql postgresql-9.1-postgis postgis

-* GeoNetwork database setup:

-        sudo su postgres
-        createdb geonetwork
-        createlang plpgsql geonetwork
-        psql -f /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql geonetwork
-        psql -f /usr/share/postgresql/9.1/contrib/postgis-1.5/spatial_ref_sys.sql geonetwork
-        createuser -SDRIP www-data
-        psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON DATABASE geonetwork TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO "www-data";'

 * "georchestra" database hosting schemas specific to deployed modules:

         createdb georchestra
-        createuser -SDRIP www-data
-        psql -d georchestra -c 'GRANT ALL PRIVILEGES ON DATABASE georchestra TO "www-data";'
+        createuser -SDRIP www-data (the default setup expects that the www-data user password is www-data) psql -d georchestra -c 'GRANT ALL PRIVILEGES ON DATABASE georchestra TO "www-data";'

-Note 1: It is possible to store webapp-specific schemas in separate databases.
+Note 1: It is of course possible to store webapp-specific schemas in separate databases, taking advantage of geOrchestra's extreme configurability.

-Note 2: PostGIS extensions are not required in the georchestra database, unless GeoFence is deployed (see below).
+Note 2: PostGIS extensions are not required in the georchestra database, unless GeoFence is deployed (see below), or ```shared.psql.jdbc.driver=org.postgis.DriverWrapper``` in your configuration (but this is not the default setup).

+ * if **geonetwork** is to be deployed, you need to create a dedicated user and schema:

+        createuser -SDRIP geonetwork (the default setup expects that the geonetwork user password is www-data) psql -d geonetwork -c 'CREATE SCHEMA geonetwork;' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON SCHEMA geonetwork TO "geonetwork";'

- * if mapfishapp is deployed:
+ * if **mapfishapp** is deployed:

         wget https://raw.github.com/georchestra/georchestra/master/mapfishapp/database.sql -O /tmp/mapfishapp.sql
         psql -d georchestra -f /tmp/mapfishapp.sql